YAVSRG/YAVSRG/docs/codebase_overview.md

 If this is not up to date or you can't find what you're looking for, ask in [the Discord](https://yavsrg.net/discord)

 ## YAVSRG.CLI
-a CLI app with a bunch of build tools
+Contains meta-tools to help with working on other projects in this repository Can be installed as a `yavsrg` command on the command line, and contains tools to:
-The CI pipelines build it and then run commands like `yavsrg pack_win_x64` to create finished zipped builds of the game
+- Create finished zipped builds of the game

-Has some tools to make it easier non-windows users to build and play the game without fiddling about

-Also has some tools for me for managing routine tasks like ensuring localisation coverage, adding skins to the repo, etc
+- Check translation files are up to date/perform renaming operations
+- Perform first-time setup for developers who want to build and run the client/server locally
+- Various tools just for me for maintenance purposes

 ## Prelude
 Core library for Interlude, it's a library which means its functions can be used independently of the game client